 We oppose reclassifying the Internet as a common carrier under Title II of the Communications Act of 1934.
 The way to provide the best product and services at the best price is to allow choice and competition.
 We therefore support ending government-granted monopolies at the federal, state, and local level to cable companies, telecommunications providers, or any news outlet (such as New Jersey Public Broadcasting Authority (NJN).

-We deplore any government efforts to coerce the media in the name of stopping "bias" or ensuring "fairness."
+We deplore any government efforts to coerce the media or social-media to advance State policy.

 Issue: Responsibility for the education of children needs to be put back into the hands of the parents/guardians.
 Only an education that respects the values of parents can be a quality education.
 Government schools are an indoctrination and propaganda tool for the state, a political compromise and a wasteful implementation.
 Sex education, evolution, prayer in school, or teaching methods should not be questions decided by law or bureaucracy.